irsbugs/ttk_demos/README.md

 program_04 Checkbutton.

-program_05 Entry widget with validation
+program_05 Entry widget with validation and scrollbar.

 Notes: